insfpc00/demodashboard/README.md

 $ java -jar target\demo-0.0.1-SNAPSHOT.war initDb
 ```
 ### Send data to the server
-To simulate the sales that will be monitored on the dashboard you should make an HTTP POST request to https://fportodemodashboard.herokuapp.com/sales with data similar to this sample:
+To simulate the sales that will be monitored on the dashboard you must make an HTTP POST request to https://fportodemodashboard.herokuapp.com/sales with data similar to this sample:
 ```sh
 {
   "customerCIF": "V7792132H",